 Product and part numbers are divided into two main groupings.
 Components use catalogue listings of the form “SD-” followed by five digits.
 This grouping includes magnets, shells, plungers, “spacers” (pry tools), PCBs, sensors etc. Switches, keycaps and complete keyboards have catalogue listings where “SD” is prefixed by a number.

 |2SD…||Keycaps, possibly SD-specific (normal keycaps are 2SW series)|

 |Other nSD…||Keyboards, where n denotes the number of keys|

 The part number schema for SD Series switches in most cases is as follows:

 - This prefix letter is found on some switches and it indicates the variant of the switch, including Hall sensor variants.
 See switch variants below.

 - Nominally this field denotes the action, but each action has a separate code within each subseries.
 The choice of linear versus tactile is also encoded in this position.
 See action below.
 The options are: momentary (linear, tactile and reduced-force tactile), alternate action, support, secretarial shift and illuminated.

-- Plunger type: A = sloped, B = stepped, C = custom blade type for NCR, F = flat top, G = flat top, H = flat stepped, K = special blade type, S = sloped (variant), T = stepped (variant), V = unknown (stepped); see plunger types below.
+- Plunger type: A = sloped, B = stepped, C/D/H = custom blade types for NCR, F = flat top, G = flat top, K = special blade type, N = flat stepped, S = sloped (variant), T = stepped (variant), V = unknown (stepped); see plunger types below.